MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/make-call.md

 > [!IMPORTANT]
 > Some or all of the functionality noted in this article is available as part of a preview release.
 The content and the functionality are subject to change.

-If you're using Microsoft Dynamics 365 Guides version 7.0 or later, you can make a call while working hands free with a guide in the HoloLens app.
-For example, if you're authoring a guide, you might want to call an expert to get advice on a specific procedure.
-If you're operating a guide, you might want to call an expert to get help on a procedure or to do a remote inspection.
-In either case, the remote expert answers the call using Microsoft Teams desktop and can see everything that you see on your HoloLens and can provide input as needed.
+If you're using Microsoft Dynamics 365 Guides version 7.0 or later, you can make a call to a remote collaborator who is using Microsoft Teams (desktop or mobile).
+This gives you the ability to work hands-free with a guide as you share the view of your HoloLens with the remote collaborator.
+The remote expert answers the call using Microsoft Teams desktop and can see everything that you see on your HoloLens and can provide input as needed.
+For example, consider the following scenarios that calling enables:

+- **Live guide demos**.
+Guide a new hire through their job process.

+- **Inspections**.
+Get approval from a remote inspector for a particular task.

+- **Collaborative authoring**.
+Call an expert to discuss creating steps in 3D in real time.

+- **Support calls and collaboration**.
+Share perspective and troubleshoot issues.

 You can start a call after you open a guide, open a guide after placing a call, or do both simultaneously.
 You can also make a call or work on a guide independently.